WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ## Attaching LEDs To Arduino UNO

-The Arduino code supports a blinking LED and a fading LED for both Pulse Sensors.
+The Arduino code supports a blinking LED and a fading LED for both PulseSensor's.

 | Analog Pin  |  Blink Pin  |  Fade Pin  |
 |:-----------:|:-----------:|:----------:|